carpentries-incubator/pymarc_basics/_episodes/05 - Changing data in a record.md

     my_record.add_ordered_field(my_new_245_field)
 ```

-PyMARC doesn't do much (anything...) by the way of data validation, so it won't prevent you from making a MARC item that isn't compliant with the MARC standards.
+While we're thinking about validation / what we expect our records to look like, its worth knowing that PyMARC doesn't do much (anything...) by the way of data validation. t won't prevent you from making a MARC item that isn't compliant with the MARC standards.

 # Making a new record